integratedfordevelopers/integrated/README.md

 	php app/console doctrine:schema:update

-* There are no config options for now
+* There are no config options for now but it is recommend to add this to the security config

+    access_decision_manager:
+        # strategy can be: affirmative, unanimous or consensus
+        strategy: unanimous

 Well that is it.